-One way to cut down this cost is to shop for secondhand materials.
-Reuse centers and architectural salvage stores, such as the Habitat for Humanity ReStore, sell salvaged and surplus home construction materials at a fraction of their retail cost.
+One way to cut this cost is to shop for secondhand materials.
+Reuse centers and architectural salvage stores, such as the Habitat for Humanity ReStore, sell salvage and surplus home construction materials at a fraction of their retail cost.

 The savings can be substantial.
-When my husband and I remodeled our bathroom five years ago, we found Italian ceramic tile at our local ReStore for only $2.67 a square foot.
-We also bought a cultured marble sink and vanity top, still in its original box, for $32.
-And, in addition to the low prices, we had the satisfaction of knowing that we were saving these leftover building materials from the landfill.
+When my husband and I remodeled our bathroom 10 years ago, we found Italian ceramic tile at the ReStore for only $2.67 per square foot and a cultured marble sink and vanity top for $32.
+Your local reuse center or architectural salvage store could offer similar bargains — plus the satisfaction of saving leftover building materials from the landfill.

 How Reuse Centers Work

-Reuse centers can sell building materials at such low cost because they get most of them for free.
-The materials they sell fall into two main categories: salvaged materials, which are ripped out of old buildings, and surplus materials, which are left over from new construction projects.
+Reuse centers can sell building materials at such a low cost because they get most of them for free.
+The materials fall into two primary categories: Salvaged or reclaimed materials are ripped from old buildings, and surplus materials are left over from new construction projects.

 Reuse centers get their materials from several sources:

 - Demolition.
-A building that is slated for demolition can still contain lots of materials in good condition.
-Sometimes, architectural salvage teams buy the rights to go in before the building is knocked down and remove usable parts, such as molding, doors, windows, and bathroom fixtures.
-Salvagers can also find materials by picking through dumpsters or piles of rubble near demolition sites.
+Buildings due for demolition often still contain lots of reusable materials.
+Architectural salvage teams buy the rights to go in beforehand and remove parts, such as molding, doors, windows, and cabinetry.
+After demolition, salvagers can find materials by picking through dumpsters or piles of rubble near demolition sites.

 - New Construction.
-When a new building goes up, there are often some materials left over: lumber, tile, even plumbing fixtures, all in brand-new condition.
-Rather than pay to store these until they’re needed for a future project, the builder can choose to pass them along to a reuse center.
-Since many reuse centers run as nonprofit charities, the builder gets a tax credit for the donation.
+When a new building goes up, there are often some materials left over: lumber, tile, even plumbing fixtures.
+Rather than pay to store these for a future project, the builder can pass them along to a reuse center.
+Since many centers run as nonprofit charities, the builder gets a tax deduction for the donation.

 - Renovations.
-Suppose that you, a homeowner, have just finished remodeling your kitchen, replacing all your cabinets and countertops.
-Rather than leave the old cabinets and counters out on the curb to be thrown in a landfill, you could donate them to a reuse center, which can pass them on to another homeowner who can use them.
-Contractors can do the same thing with materials they rip out of other people’s homes, saving themselves the cost of disposal.
+After a remodel, rather than send your replaced fixtures, such as kitchen cabinets and countertops, to the landfill, you could donate them to a reuse center so another homeowner can use them.
+Contractors can do the same thing with materials they rip out of other people’s homes, saving themselves the disposal cost.

 In general, reuse centers only accept donated materials that are in excellent condition.
-The exact selection of products you can find at reuse centers varies from store to store, and even from day to day, as new materials keep coming in and going out all the time.
+The exact selection of products they offer varies from store to store, and even from day to day, as new materials keep coming in and going out all the time.

-However, generally speaking, reuse centers carry all sorts of products used in home construction, including:
+But typically, reuse centers carry all sorts of products used in home construction.
+For instance, you might find: